');

 About Riverside, TX

-Riverside is a small community in Texas with a population of 915 residents.
-The median household income is $67,917 per year, which is near the national average.
-The median age in Riverside is 38.1 years.
+Riverside is a small community located in Texas with a population of 915 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $67,917 per year, which is 10% below the national median of $75,149.
+The median age of 38.1 years is close to the US median age of 38.9 years.

 Cost of Living in Riverside, TX